IBM-Cloud/ansible-collection-ibm/docs/ibm_is_public_gateway.rst

     The resource group name in which resource is provisioned

-  status (False, str, None)
+  name (True, str, None)
-    Public gateway instance status
+    (Required for new resource) Name of the Public gateway instance

+  floating_ip (False, dict, None)
+    None

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

+  resource_name (False, str, None)
+    The name of the resource

   vpc (True, str, None)
     (Required for new resource) Public gateway VPC info

-  zone (True, str, None)
-    (Required for new resource) Public gateway zone info

-  resource_controller_url (False, str, None)
+  tags (False, list, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance
+    Service tags for the public gateway instance

   id (False, str, None)